spacebiz24/ARMv7-Basics/README.md

 A few basic ARMv7 programs.
 You can run them on an ARM emulator like [QEMU](https://www.qemu.org/) or [CPUlator](https://cpulator.01xz.net/?sys=arm).
 Enjoy...

 The Programs are named Prog #-#where # denotes the specific program index as shown by the list below.
-The (A) after a program name denotes an assignment.

 1. Data Transfer instructions
     1. Block transfer of 1 word in memory
 1. Arithmetic Operations